 To support weight loss and overall health, aim for 7–8 hours of sleep per night.

 Vegetables are the ideal food for weight loss.

-However, it's important to realize that the scale reading may not accurately reflect your progress, such as changes in your body composition.
+Scale reading may not always accurately reflect your progress, such as changes in your body composition.

 Rather than weight loss, your goal is actually fat loss.
 If you’re working out regularly, you may be building muscle, which is denser than fat and takes up less room in your body.